In memory of Marilyn June Scribner

 The first instance of abuse in my life came around the age of 5.
 Others accumulated until the age of 17.
 The emotional, spiritual and relational tsunami caused by those destructive assaults lasted until I was 27.
 Not once in all those years did I think of fighting back.
 Not once.
 I was taught that little girls were respectful to grown-ups and never tattle-taled on their friends.
 And as I was utterly convinced of my worthlessness, what was there to stand up for and protect?
 Just me.
 And “just me” wasn’t worthy.

-The most life-changing moment of my adult life came about 3 years after Miss Scribner’s class, when I finally found the courage to stand up to one of my abusers, to dare to challenge, to dare to denounce, to dare to protect.
+The most life-changing moment of my adult life came about three years after Miss Scribner’s class, when I finally found the courage to stand up to one of my abusers, to dare to challenge, to dare to denounce, to dare to protect.
 In that case, it was another potential victim I was “saving,” but it was a turning point.
 Because I realized that by standing up and resisting, by pointing my finger and naming the sin, I had stopped that aggressor in his tracks.
 And if I’d had the courage to do so for this other wounded creature, I might even find the courage to do it for myself…

 It took loving myself as God loves me and finally believing that resistance is what my Savior wanted from me.
 What a different person I would be if I remembered daily to counteract every attack, large or small, by seeking God’s presence in the midst of it, saying the name of Jesus, and claiming the fortitude to stand up and fight.